Tandy 2000: Media

 The Tandy 2000 used quad-density 5.25" floppy disks formatted at 720k.
 This format (80-track disks at the double-density bitrate) was not used by PC-compatibles, although some CP/M machines and the Commodore 8050/8250 drives had them.
 Normal PCs of the time had 40-track double-density floppy drives and could not read quad-density due to the drive heads being too wide to read the narrower tracks.
-1.2MB 5.25" drives (introduced on the IBM AT) could read quad-density disks as they were 80-track and had thinner heads.
-Various utility programs for DOS existed that allowed nonstandard formats, such as the Tandy 2000's disks, to be read.
-Much like 1.2MB drives, the Tandy 2000 had problems reliably writing 360k PC disks due to the smaller heads not completely erasing the tracks and causing 40-track drives to become confused by residual magnetic signals on the outer edge of the track.
+1.2 MB 5.25" drives (introduced on the IBM AT) could read quad-density disks because they were 80-track and had thinner heads.
+Various utility programs for DOS existed that could read nonstandard formats such as the Tandy 2000's disks.
+Much like 1.2 MB drives, the Tandy 2000 had problems reliably writing 360k PC disks due to the smaller heads not completely erasing the tracks and causing 40-track drives to become confused by residual magnetic signals on the outer edge of the track.
 Tandy distributed the computer with a utility called PC-Maker that would read and format 40-track disks in the 2000s 80-track drives, and were readable in drives on ordinary PCs.

-The floppy controller on the Tandy 2000 will accept 3.5" low-density 720 KB floppy drives.
+The floppy controller on the Tandy 2000 is compatible with 3.5" double-density 720 KB floppy drives.

 As of May 2019, there is an abandonware site (winworldpc.com) that has available for download a disk image for the latest version of MS-DOS for the Tandy 2000.
-It includes instructions for using the IBM 1.2MB 5.25-inch disk drive (80-track) to create a system disk bootable in the Tandy 2000 5.25-inch drive.
-This procedure can also be used to create a bootable 3.5-inch system disk using an ordinary 720KB 3.5-inch PC drive; this will boot a Tandy 2000 if its 5.25-inch boot drive is replaced with a low-density 720 KB 3.5 inch PC drive.
+It includes instructions for using the IBM 1.2 MB 5.25" disk drive (80-track) to create a system disk bootable in the Tandy 2000 5.25" drive.
+This procedure can also be used to create a bootable 3.5-inch system disk using an ordinary 720 KB 3.5-inch PC drive; this will boot a Tandy 2000 if its 5.25" boot drive has been replaced with a double-density 720 KB 3.5 inch PC drive.

 Keyboard

-The keyboard was an entirely new design made expressly for the Tandy 2000.
+The keyboard was a new design made for the Tandy 2000.
 It would later be the same keyboard shipped with the Tandy 1000 and its successors.

-The arrangement of the function keys was changed from that of the IBM PC/XT, which had ten on the left hand side of the keyboard in two columns of five.
+The arrangement of the function keys was changed from that of the IBM PC/XT, which had ten on the left side of the keyboard in two columns of five.
 Tandy was among the first PC manufacturers to change this to the modern arrangement of twelve function keys arranged horizontally across the top.
-IBM gave a nod to the new standard by making this its arrangement for the PS/2 keyboard.
+IBM gave a nod to the new standard by using this arrangement for the Model M keyboard.